jbalsamo/grading-agent/README.md

-# Azure OpenAI Master Agent System with LangGraph
+# Azure OpenAI Master Agent System

+> A modular, multi-agent system with conversation history persistence and specialized AI agents with LangGraph

 A sophisticated multi-agent Python application that uses LangGraph and LangChain to manage specialized AI agents and data storage with Azure OpenAI services.